nnaumenko/metaf/docs/sphinx/api_reference.rst

 		The status of the direction value reported.
 If the status is other than :cpp:enumerator:`VALUE_DEGREES` or :cpp:enumerator:`VALUE_CARDINAL`, then no numerical direction value is provided.

-		.. cpp:enumerator:: OMITTED

-			Direction is omitted (i.e. no direction specified at all).

 		.. cpp:enumerator:: NOT_REPORTED

-			Direction is specified as 'not reported'.
+			Direction is specified as 'not reported' or not specified.

 		.. cpp:enumerator:: VARIABLE